vintitres/practice/README.md

 # practice
-Derusting my coding with little Rust practice
+Derusting my coding with little Rust and leetcode practice